[?] Subscribe To

 Fans and lights, with 3-way or 2-way switches (all predetermined) are installed or wired for.

-The electrician installs all the wires in your home through an electrical service entry box, where your shut-off switch is found.
+Electrical Panel Box The electrician installs all the wires in your home through an electrical service entry box, where your shut-off switch is found.
+A "ground" wire, or ground fault circuit interrupter is part of this.
+It's installed wherever you have a wet area to protect you from getting electricuted because of the water.
 All your home theater, phone lines, computer wires, and any other electric oriented wires including your 220 and 110 lines go through this box.

 In my experience of building our house, start to finish, there is one job I would not want to undertake and that is basic-electrical-wiring.